cuiyongbo/hello-world/my_wiki/algorithms/all-pairs_shortest_path_note.rst

 .. note::

-    Unlike  the single-source algorithms, which assume and adjacency-list representation of the graph, most of the algorithms in this note use an **adjacency-matrix** representation if unspecified.
+    Unlike the single-source algorithms, which assume an adjacency-list representation of the graph, most of the algorithms in this note use an **adjacency-matrix** representation if unspecified.

 .. code-block:: none